 A stockpile should be built with money inside your budget.
 A stockpile is built over time and customized to fit the needs of your family so it will save you money.

 I have a stockpile.
-My stockpile is actually in the basement which is where I keep most of my pantry.
-I have a small gallery style kitchen with not much cupboard space.
-The basement is where I keep my regular pantry items as well as the items have stockpiled.
-In our basement, we have lined our walls with shelves like these (affiliate) to store my stockpile and other storage bins.
-Someday, I’d like to get some simple can rotation systems like these (affiliate) but for now, I just stack things in rows and rotate the items myself.
+My stockpile is in my small kitchen pantry as well as on a couple shelves in the basement.
+You can store a stockpile wherever you have space.
+Someday, I’d like to get some simple can rotation systems like these but for now, I just stack things in rows and rotate the items myself.

 Let me give you an example of what is in my stockpile and how I build it.
-Remember at Thanksgiving when it seemed like I was buying Campbells cream of chicken soup on every shopping trip?
-Normally, this product (which I use for poppy seed chicken, potato casserole and chicken enchiladas) costs $1.09.
+November is a great time to stock up on canned goods like cream of chicken soup.
+Normally, this product (which I use for delicious poppy seed chicken) costs $1.09.
 During Thanksgiving, by combining sales and coupons, I was able to get cans for $0.40 or less.
 I bought a case to last me through the year.
 By doing so, on this product alone, I saved at least $16.80.
 That’s a great savings and all I had to do was plan ahead a bit.
 This is the rock-bottom price list I use as my guide so I know when to stockpile the best deals.

 Having a stockpile allows me to purchase items at their lowest possible prices when I plan ahead.
 There are certain items that I try to always have on hand.
 If there are no expiration dates (like on paper products and powdered laundry detergent), I will stock up as much as I have space for and can afford in my budget.